 How to get to Gavipuram?

-• Metro – The closest metro station to Gavipuram is the Krishna Rajendra Market metro station.
-From Krishna Rajendra Market metro station, the tower is around 4.5 kilometres.
+- Metro – The closest metro station to Gavipuram is the National College or Krishna Rajendra Market metro station.
+From the National College metro station, the tower is around 2-2.5 kilometres away.
+From the Krishna Rajendra Market metro station, the tower is approximately 4.5 kilometres away.
 You can either walk or take an auto rickshaw.

-• Drive – The tower is around 7 kilometres from Bangalore GPO and by road, the journey takes just a bit over 20 minutes.
-Paring is a little difficult at Bande Mahakali temple, but you can park at Kempambudhi lake and then walk to the tower.
+- Drive – The tower is approximately 7 kilometres from Bangalore GPO, and by road, the journey takes just over 20 minutes.
+Parking can be a bit challenging at the Bande Mahakali temple, but you can park at Kempambudhi Lake and then walk to the tower.

 Ulsoor

-Located inside the Madras Sappers, the fourth watch tower is not accessible to public.
+Located inside the Madras Sappers, the fourth watch tower is not accessible to the public.
 It is situated in a protected area.
-There is a point around Ulsoor lake (one of the lakes in Bangalore) where you can get a glimpse of the tower.
-Also, this year on Kempegowda I’s birth anniversary (27 June), the public was allowed to go inside and see the tower.
+There is a point around Ulsoor Lake (one of the lakes in Bangalore) where you can get a glimpse of the tower.
+Additionally, every year, on Kempegowda I’s birth anniversary (June 27), the public was allowed to visit the tower.
 This tower marks the east end of Bangalore.

 How to get to Ulsoor?

-• Metro – The best way to get to Ulsoor is by metro as Ulsoor has a metro station of its own and the Ulsoor lake is just around 10 minutes walk from the metro station.
+- Metro – The best way to get to Ulsoor is by metro, as Ulsoor has its metro station, and the Ulsoor Lake is just a 10-minute walk from the station.

-• Drive – The tower is around 4 kilometres from Bangalore GPO and by road, the journey takes just 15 minutes.
-There is street parking available at the lake.
+- Drive – The tower is around 4 kilometres from Bangalore GPO, and by road, the journey takes just 15 minutes.
+Street parking is available at the lake.

 Closing Notes

-Today Bangalore has outgrown these watch towers and have now become one of the biggest cities in India.
-But still these watch towers stand tall reminding us of the old days when this city was envisioned and built.
-You can visit all these four watch towers in a single day but I recommend taking your time and exploring the other monuments and landmarks as well around each tower.
+Today, Bangalore has outgrown these watchtowers and has now become one of the largest cities in India.
+Yet, these watchtowers still stand tall, reminding us of the old days when this city was envisioned and built.
+You can visit all four watchtowers in a single day, but I recommend taking your time and exploring the other monuments and landmarks around each tower as well.

 Price disclaimers: